wireshark/wireshark/.gitlab/issue_templates/Bug.md

 ## Build information
 ```
-(In Wireshark, select Help->About Wireshark from the main menu.
+(In Wireshark, select Help->About Wireshark from the main menu and use the button "Copy To Clipboard".
+Please paste the complete output here.
 Or from the command line, run `tshark -v` or `wireshark -v`)
 ```